awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 Amazon ES uses a *blue/green* deployment process when updating domains\.
 Blue/green typically refers to the practice of running two production environments, one live and one idle, and switching the two as you make software changes\.
 In the case of Amazon ES, it refers to the practice of creating a new environment for domain updates and routing users to the new environment after those updates are complete\.
 The practice minimizes downtime and maintains the original environment in the event that deployment to the new environment is unsuccessful\.

 Domain updates occur when you make most configuration changes, but they also occur when the Amazon ES team makes certain software changes to the service\.
 If you make configuration changes, the domain state changes to **Processing**\.
 If the Amazon ES team makes software changes, the state remains **Active**\.
-In both cases, you can review the cluster health and Amazon CloudWatch metrics and see that the number of nodes in the cluster temporarily *doubles* while the domain update occurs\.
+In both cases, you can review the cluster health and Amazon CloudWatch metrics and see that the number of nodes in the cluster temporarily increases—often doubling—while the domain update occurs\.
 In the following illustration, you can see the number of nodes doubling from 11 to 22 during a configuration change and returning to 11 when the update is complete\.

 ![\[Number of nodes doubling from 11 to 22 during a domain configuration change.\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/NodesDoubled.png)

-This temporary doubling can strain the cluster's [dedicated master nodes](es-managedomains-dedicatedmasternodes.md), which suddenly have twice as many nodes to manage\.
+This temporary increase can strain the cluster's [dedicated master nodes](es-managedomains-dedicatedmasternodes.md), which suddenly have many more nodes to manage\.
 It is important to maintain sufficient capacity on dedicated master nodes to handle the overhead that is associated with these blue/green deployments\.

 **Important**
 You do *not* incur any additional charges during configuration changes and service maintenance\.
 You are billed only for the number of nodes that you request for your cluster\.
 For specifics, see [Charges for Configuration Changes](#es-managedomains-config-charges)\.